 The Maj.
-George Gibson chapter NSDAR met April 26 at the Rose Hill Christian Church, Rose Hill, Va.
-Regent Nancy Britton called the meeting to order and welcomed everyone.
-The group participated in the customary DAR Ritual and patriotic opening exercises.
+George Gibson Chapter NSDAR met Oct.
+24. Fay Ramsey hosted the meeting at the Virginia home of Agnes Marcum.
+Past Regent Charlotte Brooks called the meeting to order and welcomed everyone.
+The group participated in the DAR Ritual and traditional opening exercises.

 Chaplain Manerva Watson based devotion on “Putting Love First,” taken from Colossians 3:12-14.
 She read the Apostle Paul’s list of things our spiritual wardrobe should include: tender mercies, kindness, humility, meekness, and long-suffering.
 Above all, “put on love”; without love, we are never fully dressed.
 The devotion ended with a prayer and a blessing for the meal.